The War on Talent

 Recent reports have shown that more and more people are finding jobs.
-And for those of us with an ongoing need to hire great talent, that’s not necessarily good.
-KETV recently reported that Nebraska’s unemployment rate has dropped to an astonishing 2.7%.
-So our question is: Do you have a plan to win the war on talent?
+And for those of us with an ongoing need to hire great talent during a world wide pandemic, that’s not necessarily good.
+The Department of Labor recently reported that Nebraska’s unemployment rate has dropped to an astonishing 3.1%.
+With job openings at a 5-month high, do you have a plan to win the war on talent?

 Consider this: the best talent is already employed.
 So where are you going to find your next employee?
 It pays to have a plan or strategy to recruit and retain those employees that have the best skills, the most knowledge, and the ability to hit the ground running to meet business goals.
 And here’s the thing: hope is not a strategy!
 “In a recent survey of 500 Nebraska businesses, 21 percent of those that responded named labor availability and quality as their top issue,” reports an article in the Omaha World Herald.